 It is important to note that the vulnerability assessment only indicates vulnerability relative to the rest of the nation.
 It does not state that the basin itself is invulnerable to impacts of climate change on the Flood Risk Reduction business line.
 Therefore, it is beneficial to understand the composition of the relevant HUC04's (Lower Mississippi-Hatchie) vulnerability score in terms of how much each flood risk reduction indicator variable contributes to the vulnerability score for each subset of traces and for both epochs of time.
-Figure H:1-19 and Figure H:1-20 show the dominant indicators relative to Flood Risk Reduction.
-These figures both show that cumulative flood magnification is the prevailing indicator variable driving the Flood Damage Reduction vulnerability score, followed by the percent change in runoff, divided by the percent change in precipitation for the dry scenario and local flood magnification for the wet scenario.
+Figure H:1-20 shows the dominant indicators relative to Flood Risk Reduction.
+Cumulative flood magnification is the prevailing indicator variable driving the Flood Damage Reduction vulnerability score, followed by the percent change in runoff, divided by the percent change in precipitation for the dry scenario and local flood magnification for the wet scenario.